 Retain the DBH idea of the 20mm batten cavity but without natural ventilation.
 Adopt our Fig. B_200 with the taped outer foil insulation (insulation with foil to both sides) thereby avoiding passing all the interior water vapour out through the walls.
 Cavity to be drained on the bottom and above any openings in the wall with simple drainage holes or slots.
 Holes not greater than 6mm diameter or if slots 6mm high (vermin proofing).
 Total drainage to be a cross sectional area of 200mm² per 1000mm of cavity length.
 If other details are used in placing insulation, then place a vapour barrier on the warm side of the insulation plus a taped joint vapour barrier onto the outer face of the framed wall.

-This way, the simply drained air cavity together with the outer cladding material will start to contribute to the R rating of the wall.
+Our way, the simply drained air cavity, and correctly applied insulation, together with the outer cladding material will then start to contribute to the total R rating of the wall.